shaosha-huang/shao-pharmacy-analytics/README.md

 Fork this repo, adapt it, and make it your own.
 **Happy portfolio-ing! 🚀**

+---

 ## Project Overview

 Hi!
-I created this project to showcase my ability to work across the data pipeline: generating realistic sample data with Python, using SQL to extract and transform information, and building a dashboard to deliver actionable business insights.
-It's a hands-on demonstration of my skills in Python, SQL, and turning data into value for decision-making.
+I created this project to showcase my ability to work across the data pipeline: generating realistic sample data with Python, using SQL to extract and transform information, and building dashboards that deliver actionable business insights.
+For this project, I focused on three dashboard perspectives that are especially valuable for a real-world team:

+- **Customer Segmentation Dashboard:** Understand who your best customers are, their behaviors, and how segmentation impacts retention and growth.
+- **Product Performance Dashboard:** Track top-selling products, seasonal trends, and the impact of promotions or prescription requirements.
+- **Operations & Satisfaction Dashboard:** Monitor shipping delays, fulfillment bottlenecks, and customer feedback—enabling data-driven improvements in service.

+Together, these dashboards demonstrate how technical skills can translate directly into business impact, supporting teams across marketing, product, and operations.

+---

 ## 🏢 Project Background